Here you will find analyses of geographical variation in the use of health services related to the eye.

 The two most used drugs are bevacizumab and aflibercept.
 Bevacizumab has significantly lower costs and is the first choice in most places (Husum et al. 2023).
 Nationally, the proportion of contacts with the drug aflibercept increased from 46 % in 2015 to 56 % in 2020, and then decreased to 50 % in 2023.
 The proportion of contacts with aflibercept was highest in the Sørlandet referral area (67.5 % of contacts) and lowest in the Stavanger referral area (38 % of contacts) in 2023.

-Number of patients per 1,000 inhabitants, 50 years or older
+Number of patients per 1,000 inhabitants, 50 years and older

 The number of patients in treatment increased by approximately 1,300 per year from 2015 to 2023, from 11,043 patients in 2015 to 21,911 patients in 2023.
 The reason for the patient growth is that this is a treatment for chronic conditions like age-related macular degeneration, and that the number of new patients each year exceeds the number of patients who discontinue their treatment.
 If the number of patients in treatment continues to increase in the coming years, changes in the organization of services may be needed to ensure access to good and equitable treatment.